Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 I'm recording that solo.

-Not sat through, they'd enjoyed an hour-long show.
+long show, not sat through, they'd enjoyed

-where Patreon supporters on the Sydney Scheinberg Deluxe Memorial level
+Patreon supporters on the Sydney-Shineberg

 get to submit a fact, a quote, or a question.